 Poetry Break: ‘Snake’ by DH Lawrence

-DH Lawrence did not just write controversial novels, check out his poetry which was amazing.
-Often studied for English Literature in college, DH Lawrence was born in Nottingham and had quite a controversial life, running off with the wife of his professor.
-However they did stay together until his early death from complications of TB.
+DH Lawrence did not just write controversial novels, his nature poetry was amazing (often studied by English literature students at college and university).
+Born in Nottingham, he eloped with the wife of his professor.
+But they did stay together until his early death from TB, age just 44.

 A snake came to my water-trough